Branching

 Feature Branches

-Development is done on feature branches with short lifespans before PR is requested against the master branch.
+Development is done on feature branches with short lifespans before PR is requested against the main branch.

 The figure below illustrates